ReneTode/My-AppDaemon/apps/foscam_app_v2/readme.md

   pip3 install untangle
 - you need to have the camera added and working in homeassistant https://home-assistant.io/components/camera.foscam/
+- create in homeassistant the entities you can find in the file add_to_ha_configuration (input_boolean, input_sliders oder numbers and groups)

 if all requirements are met you can install the app.
 - download the file foscam.py and move it to your app directory from appdaemon
 - in your apps.yaml create a new section with these arguments: (can be found in add_to_apps.yaml)